You Can Submit Articles For Potential Publication

 1. The ability to grow as an educator by exploring new topics, projects, and ideas.

-2. A small stipend for all published content
+2. A stipend for all published content (amount depends on content, starting at $50).

 3. A dedicated author’s page on TeachThought.com after you’ve published eight (8) articles, complete with relevant social media info, etc. This page will remain until you’ve stopped producing at least one article every eight (8) weeks.